FREQUENTLY ASKED QUESTIONS

 Grid-tied refers to personal solar systems that are connected to existing power grids.
 This means that, for safety reasons, if power in your area goes out, you will also lose power.

 To be independent of the electrical grid, you would need your solar system to be connected to an energy storage system or batteries.
 Being off-grid allows you to avoid power outages and be energy independent.

 Is battery storage included in the 30% ITC?

 Yes!
-As long as the battery system is attached to a renewable energy source and is contracted at the same time as the renewable energy source you will get a 26% tax credit on the price of batteries.
+The battery can be connected to a renewable energy source or it doesn't have tp be, you will get a 30% tax credit on the price of batteries.

 What is covered under the 30% ITC?

 The ITC applies to the cost of storage, material, and construction of a solar system.
 This means that if you need a carport, pergola, new roof, or any other structure built to support the system, these are also included.

 Off-grid systems will eliminate their energy bill entirely.
 Any grid-tied system will still pay a "connection" fee charged by utility companies.
 This is normally a minimal charge which allows your system to utilize the net-metering system so that excess solar energy can be stored.

 While the cost per watt is similar between solar panels and Tesla shingles, with Tesla shingles you have the added cost of "dummy" shingles which seek to make your roof look uniform.
 This makes Tesla shingles quite a bit more expensive.
 We recommend Tesla shingles for people who need to re-shingle their roofs anyways.
 This way you get a new roof, a solar system, and any incentives associated with renewable energy.
 This means the 26% ITC will cover the total cost.